On January 9, 2007, Apple CEO Steve Jobs finally revealed the first iPhone following months of speculations and conjecture.

 “I have been anticipating this day for the past 2.5 years.
 One is exceedingly fortunate if they get to work on even one of them in their career.
-Every so often, a breakthrough product comes along those changes everything, and Apple has been one of those companies.”
+Every so often, a breakthrough product comes along those changes everything, and Apple has undoubtedly been one of those companies.

 Apple has experienced great luck.
-Some of them have been introduced by it into the world.
+It has introduced some of them into the world.

 iPhone 3G (2008)